amdfajri/ML_Ahmad_Fajri/README.md

-Input your own API_KEY from https://aistudio.google.com/
+Input your own API_KEY from https://aistudio.google.com/ and upload to .env